GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[scanned] PublicWaterMassMailing.md

 Web: wwwhealth mo gov/Lab

 <!-- image -->
-**Image Description:** In this image there is a black and white image.
+**AI-Generated Image Description:** In the image, there are vertical bars.
 <!-- end image description -->